dottorepie/synthf/README.md

 ~synthf_1a.scd is machine with entropy

-/////////////The following build will only work with Internet Connection
+/////////////The following build will only work with Internet Connection:

 ~download and install SuperCollider 3.14 and further https://supercollider.github.io